All Episodes

 I told you I haven't.

-Well, are there then what then what how do you know that what has been reported by any number of different sources?
+How do you know that what has been reported by any number of different sources?

-Why do you want to want to reject it?
+Why do you want to reject it?

 Just because it's not what we believe doesn't mean that it's completely wrong.